OUR COMMITMENTS

 Ecological and social issues are fully interdependent and interwoven: one cannot exist without the other and responses to one also have an impact on the other.
 We must therefore consider them as a whole and this is why we launched the wear&care programme, which allows us to provide a global response to our actions.
 It is not just another document or speech.
 It aims at bringing all our projects under one roof in order to be able to measure the progress towards our objectives.
 To do this, we rely on three pillars that allow us to organise our actions according to different criteria.

-The wear&care programme relies on three pillars specific to SOLO Group and its activity to organise its actions and measure their impact: PRODUCT, PEOPLE and PLANET.
+The wear&care programme relies on three pillars specific to Solo Paris and its activity to organise its actions and measure their impact: PRODUCT, PEOPLE and PLANET.

 The purpose is to categorise each of our actions in order to provide a clear and relevant picture of what we are doing to improve our social footprint and reduce our environmental impact.